Australian Government Department of Social Services

 Implementation activities are underway to support health professionals and services to align their practice with the Guideline.

-The department has engaged AHA to evaluate the reach, uptake and impact of the Guideline.
+The department engaged AHA to evaluate the reach, uptake and impact of the Guideline.

-The evaluation will involve a desktop review of publicly available peer-reviewed and grey literature, analysis of web analytics data for the Autism CRC website, and consultation with stakeholders including:
+The evaluation involved a desktop review of publicly available peer-reviewed and grey literature, analysis of web analytics data for the Autism CRC website, and consultation with stakeholders including:

 Findings from this evaluation will help the government to strengthen supports and resources for health professionals to access and apply the Guideline in their context, and to create awareness of the Guideline approach for people on the autism spectrum and their families and carers.
-Findings from this evaluation may also feed into the National Health and Medical Research Centre’s (NHMRC) review of its endorsement of the Guideline (scheduled for 2023).
+Findings from this evaluation may also feed into the National Health and Medical Research Centre’s (NHMRC) review of its endorsement of the Guideline.

 'Autism is a condition that affects how a person thinks, feels, interacts with others, and experiences their environment.
 It is a lifelong disability that starts when a person is born and stays with them into old age.' - Aspect Australia